2019

 ● Desert ride.
 Joyless.

 ● Thursday, 5-30-2019: New catheter: I’m finally replacing the urinary catheter I keep at home.
-I’ve been using it for several years.
+I’ve used it for several years.
 It has essentially worn out.

 ● For the last few months, I’ve reverted to eating sweets.
 Specifically, I’ve been gorging myself on pastry for dessert two days a week.
 I’m going to try to stop.
 I won’t be giving up that much.
 The overall pleasure is not great.
 Whatever pleasure I have in actually eating the pastries is offset by the sick feeling I have after I’ve gorged myself, which can last for several hours.
 In fact, that discomfort may outweigh the pleasure.
 I never have that sick feeling after eating, except when I eat sweets.
 Which, to boot, may indicate an unhealthy effect on my body.
 Not to mention the added monetary expense, and the time involved.
 All of which adds up to a clearly bad habit, a good one to break.